House of Commons of Northern Ireland: General elections and composition

+Key

 Fathers of the House

 The Parliament of Northern Ireland, including the House of Commons of Northern Ireland, was prorogued in 1972 and abolished completely in 1973 leaving the title of Father of the House defunct.

 The end

 Northern Ireland was dogged by allegations of Unionist misrule, and political gerrymandering at local government level, during the 1960s.
-At this time there was increasing demand for civil rights, voiced primarily by the Northern Ireland Civil Rights Association, allegations of police misbehaviour by the Royal Ulster Constabulary and ultimately the outbreak of The Troubles.
+At this time there was increasing demand for civil rights, voiced primarily by the Northern Ireland Civil Rights Association, allegations of police misbehaviour by the Royal Ulster Constabulary and ultimately the outbreak of the Troubles.
 In 1972, using its legal powers under the Government of Ireland Act the British government prorogued (suspended) the Northern Ireland Parliament and Government initially for a year, before in 1973 abolishing it entirely with the passing of the Northern Ireland Constitution Act 1973.
 The Parliament last sat on 28 March 1972.

 Parliament Buildings are now the seat of the Northern Ireland Assembly, a successor legislature.